Ahmed-Abdelnabi/Shopping-Mall-Customers-Clustreing/README.md

 Contributions are welcome!
 If you’d like to contribute, please fork the repository and submit a pull request.
 For major changes, please open an issue to discuss what you would like to change.

 License
-This project is licensed under the CC License – see the LICENSE file for details.
+This project is licensed under the CC0 1.0 Universal License – see the LICENSE file for details.